DOME-Marketplace/dome-gitops/doc/ROLLOUT_WEBHOOK.md

 # Integration of Rollout Injecting Webhook

 The following documentation describes the steps needed to add [Rollout Injecting Webhook](https://github.com/wistefan/rollout-injecting-webhook) at the cluster level.
-It also explains how to configure it in order to make it inject rollouts on a specific namespace.
+It also explains how to configure it in order to make it inject rollouts on one or more specific namespaces.
 Further information on Rollout Injecting Webhook can be found [here](https://github.com/wistefan/rollout-injecting-webhook/blob/main/README.md).